ASU-CPI/honest-pi/article/01_article.md

 A fundamental assumption of policy informatics is that people can be empowered to make better decisions about their individual lives and society as a whole.
 This relies on the belief that access to information will change the way individuals think, learn, and act.
+- Does it rely on the idea that information will change beliefs or that people make decisions based on the best available information?
 - what is the ideal of public deliberation in open governance?
 - what is the reality of how evidence is used in goverance discussions, especially online?
 - is there a fundamental disconnect between this ideal and the current reality?